dathere/datapusher-plus/README.md

 Any file that has one of the supported formats (defined in [`ckan.datapusher.formats`](https://docs.ckan.org/en/latest/maintaining/configuration.html#ckan-datapusher-formats)) will be attempted to be loaded into the DataStore.

 You can also manually trigger resources to be resubmitted.
 When editing a resource in CKAN (clicking the "Manage" button on a resource page), a new tab named "DataStore" will appear.
 This will contain a log of the last attempted upload and a button to retry the upload.
+Once a resource has been "pushed" into the Datastore, a "Data Dictionary" tab will also be available where the data pusblisher can fine-tune the inferred data dictionary.

 ![DataPusher+ UI](images/datapusher-plus-scn1.png)
 ![DataPusher+ UI 2](images/datapusher-plus-scn2.png)